 The eTest battery of psychometric instruments has been customized and validated in a broad range of jobs according to the professional, ethical and legal standards outlined by the Society of Industrial and Organizational Psychology and the American Psychological Association. eTest reports help clients make fast, effective, and accurate hiring decisions, and help them develop and coach their employees to reach their full potential.
-The standard eTest battery was developed from interview and testing data of more than 14,000 people over a ten year period.
-Over 150,000 people have taken the eTest personality inventory in its current form.
+The standard eTest battery was developed from interview and testing data of more than 14,000 people over a ten-year period.

-We are pleased to announce that a new eTest platform has recently been launched.
+We are pleased to announce that a new eTest platform is now operational.
 The new website provides clients greater flexibility and streamlining, and expanded functionality.
 Brief descriptions of the standard reports are presented below, but there are also endless varieties of customized reports available for unique jobs or organizational requirements.

 The Interview Guide is a tool primarily for selection.
 It provides an in-depth analysis of the candidate’s personality and aptitude characteristics as they relate to the workplace.
 It consists of a narrative description of the individual, a set of Targeted Interview Probes (TIPs) for the people charged with making selection decisions, and a profile of the candidate’s scores on the personality and job dimensions measured by the battery.